crush-157/crystal-init-image/README.md

 `func.<your-language-extension>` should contain the code for a simple example function (Traditionally "hello, <name>|World!").

 ## Uses
-`init-image` may be used to share common base of code and/or dependencies across a set of functions.
+`init-image` may be used to create functions with consistent, pre - defined:
+- dependencies
+- scaffold code
+- Dockerfile

 ## Example
 This example shows how to use `init-image` to make it easier to create functions written in [Crystal](http://crystal-lang.org).